 Microsoft Hyper-V falls under a special type of software called 'hypervisors' which are used to create and host Virtual Machines (VMs) in a network environment.
 Here, Hyper-V VMs can be created in devices that run on Microsoft Windows Operating Systems.
 The Hyper V architecture generally consists of an Hyper-V host being hosted on a Windows device, under which there are several Hyper V VMs.
 Hyper V is preferred in networks that predominantly use Windows-based Operating Systems, since it saves the cost of procuring an additional virtualization platform and provides flexibility using the existing network devices itself.

-OpManager now extends its virtualized infrastructure monitoring capabilities to also support Microsoft Hyper V performance monitoring, in addition to monitoring VMware devices.
-The Hyper-V monitoring feature in OpManager provides all the visibility you need to manage your Hyper-V virtual infrastructure.
+OpManager now extends its virtualized infrastructure monitoring capabilities to also support Hyper V devices, in addition to monitoring VMware devices.
+OpManager's dedicated Hyper-V management tools provide all the visibility you need to manage your Hyper-V virtual infrastructure.

 OpManager uses WMI to discover, classify and monitor the Microsoft Hyper-V devices.
 All you need to do is specify the WMI credentials, discover the Hyper-V hosts and you are good to go.
 OpManager discovers the devices, classifies it under the 'Virtualization' category and associates the predefined monitors using the device templates.